kyma-project/btp-manager/docs/e2e_tests.md

 4. wait for the btp-operator OCI module image to be available in the registry
 5. wait for the btp-manager image to be available in the registry
 6. download the btp-operator OCI module image
-7. execute `helm install btp-manager chart`
+7. run `helm install btp-manager chart`
-8. verify if deployment is in the state `Available`
+8. verify if deployment is in the `Available` state
-9. execute `helm uninstall btp-manager`
+9. run `helm uninstall btp-manager`

 ### CI pipelines
 The OCI module image is created by the Prow presubmit job named 'pull-btp-manager-module-build'.
 The actual execution is done by the `./hack/create_module_image.sh` script.